"Much More than a Princess Movie"

 FROZEN has incredible animation and wonderful songs.
 There are plot twists that enhance the movie positively.
 Not only does the movie have an inspiring worldview, great story line and incredible animation, it’s also very comical.
 FROZEN truly is one of Disney’s best Princess movies.

-A short cartoon before FROZEN brings back the old Mickey and Mini Mouse characters.
+A short cartoon before FROZEN brings back the old Mickey and Minnie Mouse characters.
 The villain, Pete, is trying to kidnap Mini.
 He throws Mickey out of the black and white world into the world of 3D.
-After figuring out how to use the 3D world to his benefit, Mickey is able to get Mini back.
+After figuring out how to use the 3D world to his benefit, Mickey is able to get Minnie back.
 There is some animated violence in the short.
 Pete is stabbed in the behind multiple times by a pitchfork.
 Overall the short is cute, but uses animated violence for comic relief.